Small permutation classes: Introduction

 \section{Introduction}

 For any collection (also known as a {\it property\/}), $\P$, of finite combinatorial structures, the function which maps $n$ to the number of structures in $\P$ with ground set $[n]=\{1,2,\dots,n\}$ is known as the {\it speed\/} of $\P$.
-A property $\P$ is further said to be {\it hereditary\/} if it is closed under taking sub-structures.
-The study of speeds of hereditary properties of combinatorial structures dates back to Scheinerman and Zito~\cite{scheinerman:on-the-size-of-:}, who studied labeled graphs.
+A property $\P$ is further said to be {\it hereditary\/} if it is closed under isomorphism and substructures.
+The study of the possible speeds of hereditary properties of combinatorial structures essentially dates back to Scheinerman and Zito~\cite{scheinerman:on-the-size-of-:}, who established the first significant characterization theorem: speeds of hereditary properties of labeled graphs must be bounded, polynomial, exponential, factorial, or superfactorial.
+Since this seminal result, speeds of various combinatorial structures have been studied; see Bollob\'as~\cite{bollobas:hereditary-and-} and Klazar~\cite{klazar:overview-of-som} for surveys.